Sending Information to Servers

 The reason buttons surround their contents but input areas don’t is that a button can contain images, styled text, or other content.
 In a real browser, that relies on the inline-block display mode: a way of putting a block element into a line of text.
 There’s also an older <input type=button> syntax more similar to text inputs.

-Interacting with widgets
+Interacting with Widgets

 We’ve got input elements rendering, but you can’t edit their contents yet.
 But of course that’s the whole point!
 So let’s make input elements work like the address bar does—clicking on one will clear it and let you type into it.